Škoda Fabia: Facelift

 The facelifted Fabia and Fabia Combi (estate/wagon) were premiered at the 2010 Geneva Motor Show.
 The updated version can be easily distinguished from prior versions by the different shape of the front bumper and front fog lights.
 The facelift to the second-generation Fabia also brought Xenon headlights as standard on higher end models.
 Inside, new steering wheels were a noticeable difference.
 Though their shape remained the same, headlights with a projector module underwent technical changes: for full beam, a separate reflector is fitted on the inner side of the lamp, while the projector module (providing a dimmed beam) is on the outer side.

 The engine line-up was updated along with a facelift, too.
 1.2-litre TSI turbocharged petrol engines came as a replacement of the previous 1.4 and 1.6-litre MPI engines, providing significant improvements to fuel consumption and corresponding reductions in CO_{2} emissions.
 The Aisin automatic transmission previously used was also replaced with the 7-speed DSG dual-clutch gearbox (optional on 77 kW (105 PS; 103 hp) 1.2 TSI models), providing a reduction of over 30% in CO_{2} emissions for the 77 kW (105 PS; 103 hp) automatic derivative (compared to the previous 1.6-litre).
 Diesel engines were updated to the common rail system and four-valve technology.

 With the facelift a sports VRS version returned to the range, now available as both hatchback and estate.
 This model features the same 1.4-litre twin-charged petrol engine as the Volkswagen Polo Mk5 GTI, producing 132 kW (180 PS) and is mated with a 7-speed DSG dual-clutch transmission as standard.
 With top speed 226 km/h (Fabia Combi VRS), this is the fastest production Fabia ever.
-The VRS had its own version of the cake advertisement – ‚Mean Green‘, with a darker rock version of "My Favorite Things".
+The VRS had its own version of the cake advertisement – "Mean Green", with a darker rock version of "My Favourite Things".

 The GreenLine model received new technology, as well.
 Manufacturer's combined consumption for the Fabia GreenLine with brand-new 55 kW 1.2-litre 3-cylinder diesel engine is 3.4 L/100 km, which is 88 g CO_{2} per km.
 Gerhard Plattner, Austrian economy driver, managed to reach 2,006 km on a single tank of fuel, that is 2.21 L/100 km (127.8 mpg imp / 106.4 mpg US).

 New to the lot was Monte Carlo version for both Fabia and Fabia Combi, using design features from the Škoda Fabia Sports Design Concept presented at 2009 Geneva Motor Show.